antonjim-te/thousandeyes-splunk-integrations-workshop/docs/create_streams_to_splunk_cloud_enterprise.md

           - `Operation Name`: A name for your operation
           - `OpenTelemetry Signal`: `metric`
           - `Network & App Synthetics Tests`: Select the created tests.

-    ### Save the Operation

-    - After completing the form and testing, click `Save` to complete the creation of the integration
+    - Click `Save` to complete the creation of the integration
-    - The operation will now be visible in the list view (`Operations` tab)
-    - Your ThousandEyes data should now start streaming to your Splunk instance

 !!! note "Data Flow Timing"
     The stream will begin sending data to your Splunk instance within a few minutes of activation.